Luxlorys/react-native-apple-health-kit/README.md

 | _Privacy - NSHealthShareUsageDescription_ | `String` | _CHANGEME: This app requires read access to your Health data._ |

+### To add Healthkit support to your application's Capabilities ###

+Open the ios/ folder of your project in Xcode
+Select the project name in the left sidebar
+In the main view select '+ Capability' and double click 'HealthKit'

 📌 Example Usage

 ✅ Request Permissions